prenex/kisebb-baranta/README.md

 * **Thesis** - Writing my thesis (it is a different topic now, but still not done!)
 * **Dev** - Either one of: Working on my own AR glasses or its software; Working on my dream computer; or writing other productive code
 * **House** - Doing any kind of work on my house that I am renovating.
 It can be ANY from the smallest work to biggest ones.
-* **Girlfr.** - Trying to greet her, connect to her, make her day more happy.
-She has a lot to do so this is hard, but I can make my part.
+* **Girlfr.** - I only made an 'X' here if I could give her something really good, buy presents for her, act for her greatly and such.
 * **Book** - Writing into my book
 * **Guitar** - Play some guitar.
 It can be any small amount!